-The water filtration treatment plant design was awarded to Becher Hopper Associates Inc. and construction to tentatively began will begin in June 2023 with final completion expected in September 2023.
+The water filtration treatment plant design was awarded to Becher Hopper Associates Inc. and construction began June 2023 with final completion expected in November 2024.

 The third phase has begun, with the site for a third well chosen west of the Water Tower.
 A site plan has been submitted to the DNR for review.
 Kronenwetter's continued growth will drive the timeline for future events such as second storage facility.